aarpon/hrm_docs/docs/user/step2.rst

 fostering collaboration and re-usage of good image settings.

-Notice that the following selections are possible at this stage:
+The following selections are possible at this stage:

 * **Admin image templates**: parameter templates created by the HRM administrator to be used as references.
 They can be copied and edited by the HRM users.
 In order to use them, they first need to be copied to **Your image templates** by using |DownArrow22x22|.

-* **Your image templates**: the image templates the user can actually use directly.
+* **Your image templates**: the image templates the user can use directly.
 All templates in this area may be selected, edited, removed, etc.

-* **New/clone image template**: entry field for the name of a new parameter template.
-First type a name for the new template and click on
-  |CreateTemplate22x22|.
-A new template will be created.
-HRM will present you
-  with empty template parameters so that meaningful values can be assigned to them.

 .. note:: Notice that |CreateTemplate22x22| |EditTemplate22x22|
           |CloneTemplate22x22| |ShareTemplate22x22| |FavouriteTemplate22x22|
-          |DeleteTemplate22x22| show tooltips stating their action w.r.t
+          |DeleteTemplate22x22| show tooltips describing their actions w.r.t
           templates.
 Namely, **create**, **edit**, **clone**, **share**,
           **mark as favourite** and **delete**.